lohith921/javapractice/README.md

 # javapractice
-This repository contains all practice problems in java
+This repository contains java programs which I have practiced.